Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Comments on Recent alphas Extraction by ATLAS

+In \Refscite{Camarda:2023dqn, ATLAS:2023lhg} the additional uncertainty due to the 5-loop cusp anomalous dimension and the unknown 4-loop beam and soft coefficients are estimated to be $0.1-0.2\%$ for the $q_T$ spectrum with a resulting negligible $\pm 0.04\times 10^{-3}$ effect on $\as(m_Z)$.
+Since at N$^4$LL$^*$ the latter are effectively treated like a hard-function contribution, this is consistent with the rather negligible impact of the hard function and cusp anomalous dimension we observe.
+However, as explained above, this does not provide a realistic estimate of the actual possible impact of the missing 4-loop beam and soft coefficients.

-The dominant effect of the beam and soft functions is also evident in our TNP studies, where as expected they cause by far the largest uncertainties.
+The dominant effect of the beam and soft functions is clearly evident in our TNP studies, where as expected they cause by far the largest uncertainties.
 From our TNP scanning at N$^{3+1}$LL, we know that the 3-loop beam and soft functions each cause an effect of order $\sim 1\times 10^{-3}$ on $\as(m_Z)$.
-We might expect the corresponding uncertainties due to the 4-loop beam and soft functions to be between two and a few times smaller than that, but not 30 to 40 times smaller.
+We might expect the corresponding uncertainties due to the 4-loop beam and soft functions to be between two and a few times smaller than that, but certainly not 30 to 40 times smaller.
 We can obtain a more realistic estimate of the impact of the missing 4-loop beam and soft functions from their associated TNPs at N$^{4+0}$LL (see \app{plus0orders}). \footnote{Ideally, we would use N$^{4+1}$LL, which we have not yet available, but N$^{4+0}$LL provides a sufficient approximation for our purposes here.} From the analogous TNP scanning at this order we find a combined perturbative uncertainty on $\as(m_Z)$ due to the missing 4-loop beam and soft functions of $0.75\times 10^{-3}$, as given in \tab{unc_summary}, so indeed a reduction by roughly a factor of 2 compared to N$^{3+1}$LL in line with expectation.
-It is also twice as large as the quoted scale-variation uncertainty at the highest approximate working order.
+Their full effect would appear at N$^5$LL$^*$ and already by itself can be twice as large as the quoted scale-variation uncertainty at N$^4$LL$^*$, providing further evidence that the latter is strongly underestimated.